 BUSINESS TRAVEL TIPS

-- Dress for the role.
+Dress for the role.
 Even at the airport.
 You never know who may show up on the plane with you (clients and coworkers) so you want to make sure you look presentable at all times.
 Not sure what the dress code is?
-Ask your colleagues who will be joining you on the trip.
+Ask your colleagues for advice on what's appropriate.

-- Take a few minutes to get organized.
+Take a few minutes to get organized.
 Touch base with the person in charge of booking travel and lodging so you have a clear understanding of your proposed work itinerary AND the team's contact info, especially cell phone numbers.
 TripIt is a tool I use to organize transportation, lodging, receipts, notes and easily share with stakeholders as necessary.
 Plus, I love seeing my mileage count go up!

-- Despite how busy with work obligations you may be, find one spot to sneak in solo hang time.
+Despite how busy with work obligations you may be, find one spot to sneak in solo hang time.
 Perhaps find a cafe to duck into before your work day starts, or sneak in a bubble bath back at your hotel room.
-The important part is to integrate even the smallest bit of solitude so you don’t stress out while on the road.
+The important part is to integrate even the smallest bit of peace and quiet so you don’t stress out while on the road.

-- Befriend the local bartender at a hotel or restaurant.
-They will know what’s up and tell you the best secrets of the place you’re visiting.
+Befriend the local bartender at a hotel or restaurant.
+They will know what’s good in the area and tell you the best secrets of the place you’re visiting.
 But remember: stay professional; don't get drunk in front of your colleagues or clients.

 Bring petty cash.
 Cover your ass (and have fun spending it!).
 I always strive to have $100 just in case.
 Double check company reimbursement policies, too.
 More on that here.